NETWAYS/gitlab-training/day1/06_Server/04_Connect_Local_Remote.md

 Every wiki is a separate Git repository, within the project.

-* Support Markdown, Rdoc, AsciiDoc, and Org for content
+* Supports Markdown, Rdoc, AsciiDoc, and Org for content
 * Hierarchical links possible
 * Mermaid diagrams and charts can be included